regebro/die-git-die/README.md

     try again (e.g. 'git pull <repository> <refspec>').

 What!?
 Doesn't it know I'm on the gh-pages branch?

+    $ echo "No, it doesn't know gh-pages and origin/gh-pages are related.
+It would have if you'd used the -u flag to git push when you first pushed the branch."
+    $ echo "Everything you do from here makes problems.
+Which, if you read the messages it emits you would know."

     $ git checkout gh-pages
     Already on 'gh-pages'